John Saville: Life and career

-Saville became Professor of Economic History at Hull University in 1973, where he had taught since 1947.
+Saville emerged as one of the supporters of the New Reasoner group of dissident Marxists who condemned the Soviet intervention in Hungary in 1956.
+Saville became professor of economic history at the University of Hull in 1973, where he had taught since 1947.
 He was associated with the Socialist Register (editor with Ralph Miliband) and the multi-volume Dictionary of Labour Biography; from 1972 onwards he was one of the editors of the ten-volume Dictionary.